aryklein/my-knowledge-vault/cheat_sheets/linux/How to Set Up a Yubikey in Arch Linux.md

+# How to set up a Yubikey in Arch Linux

 Yubikey is a hardware authentication device that can be used for two-factor authentication, passwordless login, and other security features.
 This document shows how to set up a Yubikey in Arch Linux.